 BLIGHT INDICATOR (CODE) A PARCEL WAS IDENTIFIED AS HAVING THIS BLIGHT INDICATOR IF ANY OF THE FOLLOWING WERE OBSERVED REASON(S) IT QUALIFIES UNDER CCRL SECTION 33031(A)(1) Unsafe Lack of Access (ACC) Lack of handicapped ramps or other access issues on non-single-family residential uses; only serious access problems that make buildings unsafe were considered; does not include site-related issues, such as the number or location of parking spaces Buildings not compliant with the Americans with Disability Act of 1990 are unsafe for those with mobility issues.
 A public accommodation shall "remove architectural barriersin existing facilities where such removal is readily achievable."
-In 2003, more than 100,000 wheelchair related injuries were treated in emergency departments in the U.S. Unsafe Addition Not Permitted (ANP) Room addition(s) or other major construction that City staff has verified as unpermitted No building or structure shall be erected, constructed, enlarged, altered, repaired, moved, improved, removed, converted or demolished unless a separate permit for each building or structure has first been obtained from the building official.
+In 2003, more than 100,000 wheelchair related injuries were treated in emergency departments in the U.S. Unsafe Addition Not Permitted (ANP) Room addition(s) or other major construction that City staff has verified as unpermitted No building or structure shall be erected, constructed, enlarged, altered, repaired, moved, improved, removed, converted, or demolished unless a separate permit for each building or structure has first been obtained from the building official.
 Questionable building materials and techniques make unpermitted construction vulnerable to electrical problems, which can lead to serious injury, death, and fire, and plumbing problems, which can lead to a host of health issues.
 Unpermitted construction is also vulnerable to serious damage during high winds, heavy rain, and seismic events.
+Unsafe Bars on Windows (BAR) Security bars that do not have quick-release mechanisms on all visible windows, which could trap occupants due to unsafe ingress/egress; does not include screen doors with bars According to Health and Safety Code 17920.3(1), a building shall be deemed and hereby is declared substandard if it has inadequate building exits.
+Bars on windows make a building unsafe unless they have a quick-release devise, which requires a building permit.
+On average about 25 people in the U.S. are injured or die each year in fires where escape is compromised by unauthorized bars or gates.6 In the City of Los Angeles, about 5 people die every year in structures where security bars were a contributing factor to the fatalities.7 According to the National Fire Protection Association, while the number of fire deaths in America is on the decline, the number of fire deaths related to improper security bars is on the rise.
+In addition, most fire deaths related to security bars occur in lower-income neighborhoods, such as those surveyed in the Project Area - particularly the Villa-Parke Project Area - the residents of which cannot afford expensive quick-release devices or effectively navigate a city's permit process.
+8

-Nonfatal wheelchair-related accidents reported to the National Electronic Injury Surveillance System, Ummat S, Kirby RL, Department of Medicine, Dalhousie University California Building Code.
+Nonfatal wheelchair-related accidents reported to the National Electronic Injury Surveillance System, Ummat S, Kirby RL, Department of Medicine, Dalhousie University

+California Building Code.